Synopsis & Songs

 The despondent Emperor is awakened by his friend and confidante, the pesky Mundo (“So Opposite We Are”).
 Amused by Mundo, the Emperor offers his flighty, squeaky, bastard daughter Espi to be Mundo’s wife.
 Once alone, Mundo shows he is insulted by Espi's low status, rejects her as a mate, and declares he is more than just a fool (“I Am a Fool, and No Damn Fool!” + AUDIO).

-As traveling fashion designer Mach and his helpers Potts and Pitts approach the empire.
+As traveling fashion designer Mach ( pronounced MAHK) and his helpers Potts and Pitts approach the empire.
 His helpers worry that Mach’s con game will not work.
-Mach reassures and inspires them (“What They Can’t See”).
+Mach reassures them, explaining all the things people believe in that they can't see (“What They Can’t See”).
 At court, Mach tantalizes the Emperor and all the Courtiers that a fabulous new outfit for the Emperor will bring “something more.”
 But, Mach adds, only fools can’t see it.
 He whips out a mere thread (pantomime).
 Everyone squints, then gushes that it’s extraordinarily beautiful – except Mundo: “There’s nothing there but empty air!”
 The Courtiers hiss in scorn: “Fool!
 Fool!
 Fool!” (“Something More”).
-Suddenly, the Emperor can no longer trust Mundo and orders the new clothes.
+Suddenly, the distraught Emperor can no longer trust Mundo and orders the new clothes.

 Mundo now realizes that all the Courtiers are the fools and he alone is not.
 Still insulted by Espi as a wife, he vows to seduce the Emperor's favorite, Princess Eldora.
 But how to seduce a Princess?
 By faking it and declaring True Love for her (“I Am a Fool, and No Damn Fool!”)